decrn/tilogics/ARTIFACT.md

 To get started, see below.
 In essence, a user can run `make extract` which employs Coq's code extraction facility to compile a number of functions from the formalization to Haskell and applies a patch to the Haskell project under the `src/` directory.

-The specific functions that are extracted from Coq can be found in `theories/Extraction.v:45`.
+The specific functions that will be extracted from Coq can be found in `theories/Extraction.v:45`.
 Coq extracts those functions and all their (recursive) dependencies.
 In summary, we extract all the necessary code to run the end-to-end `reconstruct` function from section 3.6 for all three monad instances (in the Coq formalization, this code can be found under `theories/Composition.v`, lines 65-89).